Evaluating Generative Patent Language Models: Implementation

 It should be noted that the expansion of claims in this manuscript is limited to paired claims only.
 In reality, sometimes the situation could be more complicated than the general scenario of paired claims.
 A dependent claim may depend on another dependent claim or depend on multiple claims (independent or dependent).
 For example, \emph{claim n3} may depend on \emph{claim n2}, and \emph{claim n2} may depend on \emph{claim n1}.
 In this situation, the claim dependency is like a chain of dependency.
 The USPTO TACD dataset does not formulate this chain as one single training record.
 It is hypothesized that the paired claims in this manuscript can make the model learn the dependency in the chain discretely in pairs.
-This hypothesis is to be validated in the future.
+This hypothesis will be validated in the future.
 Another situation not addressed in this research is multiple-dependent claims.
 For example, \emph{claim n6} depends on \emph{claim n4} and also on \emph{claim n5}.
-In this scenario, \emph{claim n6} is a multiple-depedent claim.
-Conceptually, an advanced data structure, such as tree or graph, is required to capture the complicated claim dependency.
-Both the sequential plain text and the paired structure described are deficient in representing the correct dependency among multiple-dependent claims.
-This challenge is reserved for future research.
+In this scenario, \emph{claim n6} is a multiple-dependent claim.